devpi/devpi/doc/userman/devpi_commands.rst

     Or you can push to another devpi index ("user/name").

     positional arguments:
-      NAME-VER         release in format 'name-version'. of which the metadata and all release files are to be uploaded to the specified external pypi repo.
+      pkgspec          release in format 'name==version'. of which the metadata and all release files are to be uploaded to the specified external pypi repo.
       TARGETSPEC       local or remote target index. local targets are of form 'USER/NAME', specifying an existing writeable local index.